ZJHSteven/owlbear-rodeo-portals/static/store/index.md

 5. The existing links are no longer shown.

 ![Animation: The display of portal links is activated and deactivated.]($GITLAB_PAGES$store/show-portal-links.gif)

+### Disable/enable portals

+You can disable or enable individual portals.

+1. Right-click on the origin token.
+2. Click the _Disable Teleportation_ context menu.
+3. The portal is disabled.

+You can enable the portal again by using the _Enable Teleportation_ context menu.

 ### Show/hide context menu